 There are three (3) areas of focus:

-A target has been set to see around 15-20 paddlers in the club complete the program in the first half of 2021.
+A target has been set to see around 15-20 paddlers in the club complete the program in the first half of 2022.
 If you’d like to discuss the program further, please contact either Simon Wilkes or Robert Walker by email.
 This program is also intended to complement both the 2021 beginner programs, which is also kicking off in parallel.

 •Upskilling of members – both skills and confidence